 From naturally extracted and expanded soundscapes to full cinematic big-stage enhancement, Halo Upmix delivers all the control you need to produce and fine-tune your surround mix to perfection.

-Precision downmix and surround re-balancing.
+Precise and intuitive downmixing tool.
 Produce better downmixes and enhance the downmix compatibility of your surround mixes.

 LM-Correct gives you a unique, immediate and hassle-free route to loudness-compliant audio in your day-to-day loudness workflow, saving you time and preventing costly mistakes.